SDS-PAGE ANALYSIS

-SDS-PAGE (sodium dodecyl sulfate–polyacrylamide gel electrophoresis) is a biochemical assay to analysis the purity and apparent molecular weight of protein.
+SDS-PAGE (sodium dodecyl sulfate-polyacrylamide gel electrophoresis) is a biochemical assay to analyze the purity and apparent molecular weight of protein.
 In this assay, sodium dodecyl sulfate (SDS) is necessary that is an anionic detergent and is used to linearize the proteins and impart a negative charge.
 The relative migration distance of a protein is negatively proportional to its molecular weight.
-In order to visually estimate molecular weight, protein maker and coomassie brilliant blue are used in SDS-PAGE.
-Coomassie brilliant blue is an anionic dye, which binds to proteins and make them visualized as blue bands on a clear background.
+To visually estimate molecular weight, protein maker and coomassie brilliant blue are used in SDS-PAGE.
+Coomassie brilliant blue is an anionic dye, which binds to proteins and makes them visualized as blue bands on a clear background.

 Reagents